 Switzerland and Oman have strengthened their relations in recent years.
 Swiss–Omani relations focus on peace and security policy, economic affairs and sustainable development.
 A special emphasis is placed on promoting stability in the region.

 Bilateral relations Switzerland–Oman

 On the economic front, Switzerland and Oman have concentrated on improving the general conditions for trade in recent years.
-A bilateral agreement to ensure the promotion and mutual protection of investments came into force in 2005.
-An agreement designed to prevent double taxation of income generated from international air transport was signed in 2009.
-In 2014, a free trade agreement between EFTA and Gulf Cooperation Council member states also took effect.
+A bilateral agreement on the promotion and reciprocal protection of investments entered into force in 2005, followed by an agreement on the avoidance of double taxation of income derived from international air transport in 2009.
+A free trade agreement between EFTA and Gulf Cooperation Council (GCC) member states entered into force in 2014.

 Swiss nationals in Oman